UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson01/content_part03.rst.txt

 Part 3: Automated Test Script
 #############################

-If you were to sit down and think about this problem, here's the solution that you would come up with:
+If you were to sit down and think about this problem, here's one solution that you could come up with:

 -  When I try squaring 3 I expect to get 9, but I got 27.
 When I try squaring 100 I expect to get 10,000, but I got a much larger number.